 A 10 pounder, fresh from the waters of Georgian Bay and let me tell you, it is no easy feat to find and pull one of these lake monsters out of the deep and into your net!
 Aggressive carnivores they are, the Northern Pike will lie quietly, deep in the weeds, waiting for prey to travel overhead and then attack!
 If it’s your lure they chomp down on, get ready for a wild ride and hope your line holds!
 They are fast and agile with razor sharp teeth and should only be handled with gloves and a net.

-When my parents retired from recreational boating almost 25 years ago, they bought a seasonal cottage on a Georgian Bay island where they could live from May until October, have their kids and grandkids visit to explore, enjoy, and hopefully learn a little along the way about what makes Georgian Bay beautiful.
+When my parents retired from recreational boating 25 years ago they bought a three season cottage on a Georgian Bay island where they could live from May until October, enjoying the beauty and magic of the Bay.

 And in the time I have spent visiting and vacationing there over the years, I have found one of the most amazing things that never fails to disappoint are the resident animals – our “animals of the hood” as I like to call them.